seilanhiep/data/kh/source_data/ministry_of_education_youth_and_sports/inventory_of_location_of_schools/secondary_school_distance_metadata.md

 Attributes

-Vil_Code / Government of Cambodia: Village Code
+Longitude / Government of Cambodia: Longitude of village Latitude / Government of Cambodia: Latitude of village Vil_Code / Government of Cambodia: Village Code
 Village / Government of Cambodia:	Village Name
-Name / Government of Cambodia: Name of Secondary School
+School_Name / Government of Cambodia: Name of Secondary School
-Distance / Government of Cambodia: Distance from Secondary School
+School_Dist / Government of Cambodia: Distance from Secondary School